 Today’s conditions for Mississauga are going to be frigid feeling closer to –25°C with wind chill.

-City services | January 23, 2026
+Emergency and public safety | January 23, 2026

 As temperatures plunge and wind chills bite, staying safe and warm becomes more than a matter of comfort, it is important.
 With extreme cold gripping Mississauga, preparing ahead, dressing wisely, and staying alert to rapidly changing conditions can make all the difference in protecting yourself and those around you – it can make all the difference.